 Mr. Temporary Speaker, Sir, be that as it may, my colleague, Sen. Billow, is it true that you actually have an audit report showing that county "x" has not done the relevant legislation?
 If you have, I will be happy to look at it.
-I am not trying to play "Mr. Hard".
-All I am trying to do is to ensure that we are rational.
+I am not trying to play Mr. Hard.
+All I am trying to do is to ensure that we are rationale.
 We just do not assume.
-Let us base things on what we have been informed factually, so that we live up to our responsibility, which is, protecting our county governments.
+Let us base things on what we have been informed factually, so that we earn to our billing, which is, protecting our county governments.

-I will be failing as a protector of county governments, if I did not highlight these issues, especially after having spoken to Governor Oparanya this afternoon.
+I will be failing as a protector of county governments, having spoken to Governor Oparanya this afternoon.
 He has told me that he has had serious challenges working with these people and that he cannot wait for them to leave.
-Why do we not craft this Bill in such a manner so that those of us who have recruited the necessary staff and are operating regularly, like in Kakamega County, will release these people to go to Mandera County, for example, or all other places and leave us alone?
-We do not want the national Government to interfere with the running of our county.
+Why do we not craft it in such a manner so that those of us who are regular in Kakamega County will release these people to go to Mandera County, for example, or all other places and leave us alone?
+We do not want to the national Government to interfere with running of our county.